 At the end of the circuit, we took in one last view of the ruins.
 I was still overwhelmed by how majestic the surroundings were; no wonder the Incas built the citadel on this exact mountaintop, as it’s surrounded by visual splendour on all sides.
 We then rushed for the buses as a downpour started to drench the long lines of people waiting to descend the winding road back to Aguas Calientes.
 On the way back, I was exhausted, but I already knew I had done something special that I’d remember for the rest of my life.

 Although I only spent a day there, Machu Picchu has carved out a special place in my mind.
 It has a magical atmosphere to it that reframes the way you think of the past and the people who lived there.
 It’s a fantastical spot, pitched on the top of a mountain, but it’s also very much real; it’s a tangible place where you can touch the rocks, smell the humid air, and walk in the footsteps of emperors.
 You will not forget it.
 It’s not just the spectacular view or the history, but the combination of all these things to create an overwhelming atmosphere of the past interacting with the present.

-Machu Picchu is not just a collection of ruins to see on Peru tours.
+Machu Picchu is not just a collection of ruins to see.
 It’s a time machine that transports you to the past.
 There’s nothing like it.

 Get the latest travel trends & hear about the best deals on vacations around the world.

 If you’re a Globetrotter, these are the newsletters for you!